Timetree

 What can Timetree do?

-• Multiple shared calendars: Create separate calendars for your family, sports club, work group, or friend group, each with its own members and color‑coding.
+• Multiple shared calendars: Create separate calendars for your family, sports club, work group, or friend group.
+Each with its own members and color coding.

-• Color‑coding per person: See at a glance who needs to be where.
+• Color coding per person: See at a glance who needs to be where.
 Each member gets their own color in the calendar.

 What does Timetree cost?

-What should you pay attention to?
+What should you watch out for?

 Timetree alternatives